EdoFro/Freeplane_Node-Magnet/README.md

 ### selectMagnet

 You can use this command if you want to jump directly to the magnetized node.
-This can be useful when in a big mindmap you have been sending nodes to it and now you want to return to the magnet and continue your work there.
+This can be useful when working in a big mindmap you have been sending nodes to it and now you want to return to the magnet and continue your work there.

 ---